Scientists Test Whether Brain Stimulation Could Help Sharpen Aging Memory

 As expected, older adults were significantly slower and less accurate than younger adults on the test, and this poorer performance was associated with uncoupled brain rhythms.

 But to show that these out-of-sync circuits are actually causing working memory deficits, the researchers needed to go a step further.
-They'd needed to show that putting these areas back in sync boosted working memory performance.
+They needed to show that putting these areas back in sync boosted working memory performance.

 The researchers did just that, using HD-tACS to tap into existing oscillations of precise brain areas and nudge them back into rhythm.

 Further, the researchers could tailor the frequency to each individual based on the EEG data they collected.
-Using a double-blind set-up, where no one involved knew who was getting stimulated, the researchers placed a special cap on all participants as they did the memory exercise.
+Using a double-blind setup, where no one involved knew who was getting stimulated, the researchers placed a special cap on all participants as they did the memory exercise.

-Older adults who received the brain stimulation were just as accurate as younger adults during the 25-minute stimulation period, and continued to show improved performance for 50 minutes after the stimulation ended.
+Older adults who received the brain stimulation were just as accurate as younger adults during the 25-minute stimulation period and continued to show improved performance for 50 minutes after the stimulation ended.

 When Reinhart looked at the EEGs from the older adults who were getting the treatment, he found that their temporal and prefrontal cortex were in sync, just like a younger brain.